Jeremycouturier/NcorpiON/README.md

 	git clone git@github.com:Jeremycouturier/NcorpiON.git

 or if you prefer, you can simply download the repository to your computer.
-If you install NcorpiON through git, you can later on get updates by running
+If you install NcorpiON through ```git```, you can later on get updates by running

 	git pull

-Note that the production of animations requires ffmpeg to be installed on your system.
+Note that the production of animations requires ```ffmpeg``` to be installed on your system.
 Run

 	sudo apt-get update && sudo apt-get install ffmpeg